Call2Me

-What tools let AI agents handle both SMS and voice?
+Looking for a unified API to handle both voice calls and SMS?
 Why one agent and one knowledge base beats stitching separate voice and text bots together.

 Ask most businesses how they handle customer questions and you'll hear two answers, never one.
 There's the phone — maybe a voice agent, maybe a person, maybe an IVR tree from 2009.
 And there's text — a chat widget, an SMS number, a contact form, some combination.
 Two systems.
 Two teams, often.
 Two sets of canned answers that slowly drift apart.